Broadick History, Family Crest & Coats of Arms

 The name Broadick belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived by a large, broad oak tree.
 The surname is derived from the Old English words brad, which means broad, and ac, which means oak.

 Early Origins of the Broadick family

 The surname Broadick was first found in Kent where one of the first records of the name was Geoffrey Brodhok who was listed there in the Hundredorum Rolls of 1273.
-Thomas del Brodok was listed a few years later in the Assize Rolls of 1282 and later Thomas Broddock was listed in the Nonarum Inquisitiones for Essex
+Thomas del Brodok was listed a few years later in the Assize Rolls of 1282 and later Thomas Broddock was listed in the Nonarum Inquisitiones for Essex in 1341.

 Early History of the Broadick family

 This web page shows only a small excerpt of our Broadick research.
-Another 84 words (6 lines of text) covering the years 1643, 1623, 1680, 1660, 1679, 1656, 1719, 1695, 1755, 1672 and 1700 are included under the topic Early Broadick History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1643, 1623, 1680, 1660, 1679, 1656, 1719, 1656, 1719, 1695, 1755, 1672 and 1700 are included under the topic Early Broadick History in all our PDF Extended History products and printed products wherever possible.

 Broadick Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Broadick include Braddock, Braddick, Braddocke and others.

 Early Notables of the Broadick family (pre 1700)

-Distinguished members of the family include Sir Allen Brodrick (1623-1680), an English politician who sat in the House of Commons between 1660 and 1679; John Braddocke (1656-1719), an English divine from Shropshire.
+Distinguished members of the family include Sir Allen Brodrick (1623-1680), an English politician who sat in the House of Commons between 1660 and 1679; and John Braddocke (1656-1719), an English divine from Shropshire.

 Migration of the Broadick family